luwangg/Kalissistant/.gitignore/README.md

 # Kalissistant
- All the useful modules of Kali Linux Tanks are installed.
+All the useful modules of Kali Linux Tanks are installed

 In the Kalissistant script, the following tools will be installed directly on Kali Linux version 2018.2 without problems.